ppy/osu-wiki/news/2024/2024-09-11-osumania-4k-world-cup-2024-quarterfinals-recap.md

 date: 2024-09-11 21:00:00 +0000
 ---

-With the Quarterfinals weekend freshly concluded, now is the ideal time to join us in review the best moments of yesteryear, and prepare for the upcoming Semifinals.
+With the Quarterfinals weekend freshly concluded, now is the ideal time to join us in reviewing the best moments of yesteryear, and prepare for the upcoming Semifinals.

 ![](/wiki/Tournaments/MWC/2024_4K/img/mwc4k2024-banner.jpg)